-A message from Jim Eves
+A message from Mary’s Balm Founder Jim Eves, Luminous God!

-What is the lume that sailors see at night when approaching a town or city on the coast?
+What is the lume (luminous) that sailors see at night when approaching a town or city on the coast?
 For those who have seen it, it’s a beautiful, welcoming sight.
 Population centers send up a dome of light above their towns and cities that can be seen far out at sea, comforting for sailors approaching their destination or marking them off as they make their way along the coast, coming closer to their port of call.

-A protective barrier of God’s light and grace is sought, so that spiritual sickness inside the dome is forced out by the purity of God’s light and love.
+A protective barrier of God’s luminous light and grace is sought, so that spiritual sickness inside the dome is forced out by the purity of God’s light and love.
 Such is God’s luminous presence in and around this dome that those forces outside, not of God, will not approach.
 Further, those passing through this haven by road, rail, or air will be affected, will be touched by God’s luminous presence, taking it with them to their destinations, affecting others whether they realize it or not.

 Should we join together in this diffusion?
 Whether we include two or two million in our prayers, great good and change will come about.